Apicurio/apicurio-best-practices/README.md

 This projecti is the source used to publish https://www.apicur.io/apicurio-best-practices/.

 ## Contributing
 If you want to modify/fix an existing guide just open a pr against this repo.
 Heach pr is built and the preview site archive is attacched to the pr checks to be inspected if needed.
-When merged to the `main` branch [a github action](https://github.com/Apicurio/apicurio-best-practices/blob/main/.github/workflows/publish.yml) should take care to publish it to githug pages committing the processed asciidoc file to https://github.com/Apicurio/[`gh-pages` branch](apicurio-best-practices/tree/gh-pages).
+When merged to the `main` branch [a github action](https://github.com/Apicurio/apicurio-best-practices/blob/main/.github/workflows/publish.yml) should take care to publish it to githug pages committing the processed asciidoc file to [`gh-pages` branch](https://github.com/Apicurio/apicurio-best-practices/tree/gh-pages).

 ### Building a local preview
 To build a local preview you need `asciidoc` installed.
 Then run: